 Why translate it?
 According to Aleksandra Żelazińska (contributed by Marta Dziurosz):

 As with Svetlana Alexievich’s reportage, in this book war is shown not only as a tragic episode in history, but as a living memory, which even after many years puts us on our guard as a danger that could recur.

 Janion, now 90, is a true doyenne of Polish letters.
-An academic, feminist and literary critic, she’s the author of some 20 books analyzing and deconstructing Polish literary history and wider cultural phenomena, for example the vampire myth.
-This book, on real and fictional women combined into Janion’s own 'herstory', seems particularly apt for this list—some of the names she mentions might be unfamiliar to those not au fait with Polish literature, but that makes the feeling of spiritual recognition all the more thrilling.
+An academic, feminist and literary critic, she’s the author of some 20 books analysing and deconstructing Polish literary history and wider cultural phenomena (for example, the vampire myth).
+This book, on real and fictional women combined into Janion’s own ‘herstory', seems particularly apt for this list – some of the names she mentions might be unfamiliar to those not au fait with Polish literature, but that makes the feeling of spiritual recognition all the more thrilling.

 8 of the Best Reportage Books from Poland

 Why translate it?
 According to Ewa Nawrocka (contributed by Marta Dziurosz):